Derek Norris, Catcher, Detroit Tigers

 Birthplace: Goddard, Kansas

-Derek Norris, catcher for the Tampa Bay Rays, was first drafted by the Washington Nationals in 2007.
+Derek Norris, catcher for the Detroit Tigers, was first drafted by the Washington Nationals in 2007.
 After five years in the Nationals' minor league system, they traded him to the Oakland Athletics in December, 2011.

 Norris spent most of the 2012 season in the minor leagues, playing in just 60 games with the Athletics that year.
 In 2013, he batted .246 with 65 hits in 98 games.
 He finished the 2014 season with 104 hits, 19 doubles, 55 RBIs, and a .270 batting average in 127 games.